-For more traditional ‘offline’ businesses whether retail, consumer or B2B leads measurement – measurement of the cost sale is more complicated and therefore tends not to be done – certainly in terms of cost attribution and thus the establishment of gross margin.
+For more traditional ‘offline’ businesses whether retail, consumer or B2B leads measurement – measurement of the cost sale is more complicated.
+Therefore it tends not to be done, certainly in terms of cost attribution and thus the establishment of gross margin.
 This is where the aforementioned cost and management accountant should come in, but in reality they don’t.

 They identify the costs and marketing costs that can be attributed to the sale in order to get to a contribution.

-We’ve found that those clients where we can get a description and understanding of their core product service and market are the ones we can drive website visitors to the margin in the business.
-They grow profitably and profit strangely converts to cash, increasing the size and newness of the directors cars in the car park.
+We’ve found that those clients where we can get a description and understanding of their core product, service and market are the ones we can drive website visitors too.
+They grow profitably and profit strangely converts to cash.
+Therefore, increasing the size and newness of the directors cars in the car park.

 It is the key to strategic advice in an increasingly online world.